 The Roberta A. Smith University Library was generously dedicated in 2015 in tribute to Smith's mother, Margaret, a 1909 alumna.
 The 40,000-square-foot facility is accessed through a main entrance atrium leading to a spacious and light-filled Commons area.
 A two-story, 1500-square-foot, glass-walled Colloquium Center incorporates a projection wall and a fireplace.
 The Grand Staircase connects the building's levels and provides small gathering spaces throughout its wide landings.
-The library houses Special Collections, including the United States Presidents Collection.
+The library houses Special Collections which includes the United States Presidents Collection.
 Library information hubs, reading rooms, classrooms and Collaboration Stations are featured throughout.
 The building is shared with the Education Department.

-The A.T.
-Wehrle Memorial Library is highlighted as one of the strongest assets of the Pontifical College Josephinum.
-The library supports the formation program of the seminary’s College of Liberal Arts and graduate School of Theology.
+Highlighted as one of the strongest assets of the Pontifical College Josephinum, the A. T. Wehrle Memorial Library supports the formation program of the seminary’s College of Liberal Arts and graduate School of Theology.
 As a pontifical institution, the Josephinum’s special relationship with the papacy and the universal Church is reflected in its collection of primary sources of the Roman Catholic tradition as well as the scholarly literature of the major theological and philosophical disciplines.
-The library also develops collections in the major faith traditions, the arts, humanities, sciences and social sciences providing the community with resources to understand and engage contemporary culture.
+The library also develops collections in the major faith traditions, the arts, humanities, sciences, and social sciences providing the community with resources to understand and engage contemporary culture.

 Shafer Library supports the learning, teaching, and research of students, faculty, and alumni of The University of Findlay and Winebrenner Theological Seminary.
 The main collection, University Archives, and Knowledge Bar for technical and research assistance are located in the main library building.
 The Teacher Resource Center houses the children’s book collection and curriculum materials resources for pre-service teachers.
 Mazza Museum’s Havens Resource Center holds a collection of books by the illustrators represented in the museum’s art collection.
 Shafer is a selective US Federal and Ohio publications depository and provides public access to government information to the local community.

 The Brother Edmond Drouin Library located in North Canton, Ohio embodies the enduring mission of Walsh University: the creation of leaders through service to others.
-The library serves students and faculty on campuses across three continents through classroom and individual instruction, a personal librarian program, collaborative outreach activities, and access to millions of electronic resources online.
-The library also provides access to a print and media collection of over 376,000 volumes (including 242,712 e-books), specialized juvenile, curriculum and graphic novel collections, study and collaboration spaces, design stations, and houses the university archives.
+The library serves students and faculty on campuses across three continents through classroom and individual instruction, a personal librarian program, collaborative outreach activities, and access to millions of electronic resources.
+The library provides access to a print and media collection of over 376,000 volumes (including 242,712 e-books), specialized juvenile, curriculum and graphic novel collections, study and collaboration spaces, design stations, and houses the university archives.
 A growing digital repository preserves oral histories, photojournalism exhibits and materials related to our founders, the Brothers of Christian Instruction.

 The Sheppard A. Watson Library serves Wilmington College, a private, career-oriented, liberal arts institution established by Quakers in 1870.
-Its mission is to educate, inspire and prepare each student for a life of service and success.
-Wilmington College is known for its hands-on learning opportunities, as exemplified in its distinct Agricultural Science program (one of only two in Ohio) and nationally renowned Athletic Training program.
+With its mission to educate, inspire and prepare each student for a life of service and success,Wilmington College is known for its hands-on learning opportunities, as exemplified in its distinct Agricultural Science program (one of only two in Ohio) and nationally renowned Athletic Training program.
 By offering academic programs, practical experience and co-curricular activities in a variety of settings to students from diverse backgrounds, the College leads students to gain an awareness of the world, to acquire knowledge of career and vocation, and to seek truth and social justice.